The Best Places to Stay in Costa Rica, from Papagayo to Tico Beach

 Image courtesy of Hacienda AltaGracia, Auberge Resorts Collection

-Set on acres of jungle that feature a wellbeing center, coffee farm, horse stables and organic gardens, Hacienda AltaGracia wows — and then soothes — weary travelers looking for a breath of fresh air amidst Costa Rica’s most serene rainforest.
+Hacienda AltaGracia is a favorite among Fora Advisors and easily one of the best hotels in Costa Rica.
+It’s located on acres of jungle amid the Talamanca Mountains, and features a wellbeing center, coffee farm, horse stables and organic gardens.
+Hacienda AltaGracia wows — and then soothes — weary travelers looking for a breath of fresh air amidst Costa Rica’s most serene rainforest.
+The resort is fairly isolated, at least as far as other destinations, but perfect for travelers who are into wellness, cultural immersion, nature and nourishing food.

 Fora Perks at Hacienda AltaGracia, Auberge Resorts Collection: